A discrete formulation for three-dimensional winding number

-Although the sum of fluxes $\frac{1}{2\pi} \sum_p \Phi_p$ provides a good approximation of the three-dimensional winding number $W_3[g]$, it is not generally quantized.
+provides a good approximation of the three-dimensional winding number $W_3[g]$, it is not generally quantized.
 To ensure that the sum is an integer, we express the sum of fluxes $\Phi_p$ modulo $2\pi$ in terms of edge contributions as follows: \begin{widetext}

 Here, $v_av_b$ denotes an individual edge, $p_{01}, p_{12}, p_{23}, p_{30}$ are the plaquettes adjacent to the edge $v_av_b$, and $\theta_0, \theta_1, \theta_2, \theta_3$ are the gap parameters such that the plaquette $p_{j,j+1}$ is adjacent to the two cubes with gap parameters $\theta_j$ and $\theta_{j+1}$.
 See Fig.~\ref{fig:plaquette} (b).
 An edge contribution ${\rm Arg}\left[ e^{iA_{v_av_b \to p_{01}}} e^{iA_{v_av_b\to p_{12}}} e^{iA_{v_av_b \to p_{23}}} e^{iA_{v_av_b\to p_{30}}}\right]$ may not be zero.
 This occurs when an eigenframe $\gamma_{p_{j,j+1}}(v_a)$ for a plaquette $p_{j,j+1}$ includes two or more other eigenframes.